sparkflows/sparkflows-docs/docs/processors/Connectors/saveCassandra.rst

 SaveCassandra
 ===========

-Saves the rows of the incoming DataFrame into Cassandra
+Saves the rows of the incoming DataFrame into Apache Cassandra

 Type
 ---------